psas/psas.github.com/projects/index.markdown

 ---
 layout: page
 title: Projects
 description: "A lot of work we do spans across many launches and many rockets.
-Many of our special projects come from deep needs in the aerospace world for solutions"
+Many of our special projects come from deep needs in the aerospace world for solutions."
 image:
   feature: slider_hdlaunch.jpg
 ---